defencedigital/moduk-service-manual/src/secure-by-design/secure-from-the-start.md

 The cyber landscape is constantly evolving.
 If you do not design technology and services with cyber security in mind it can lead to serious consequences, including loss of life.

-To keep our people and data safe, we need to constantly identify and address security risks.
+To keep our people and data safe, we need to constantly identify and address cyber security risks.

 Following a Secure by Design approach, you help Defence stay ahead of adversaries and maintain national security.

-To read Defence policy on Secure by Design, search for ‘JSP 440 Leaflet 5C’ on MODNET.

 {{ modukcomponent('callout', {